Jan 30, 2015

 Where to begin in the face of so many mistakes in one single paragraph?

 Lanner's first name was just Joseph.
-There is not a single contemporary source that corroborates the fictitious additional names "Franz Karl" which only appear on the announcement of the second reburial of Lanner's remains on 13 June 1904, in Vienna's Zentralfriedhof.
+There is not a single source that corroborates the fictitious additional names "Franz Karl" which only appear on the announcement of the second reburial of Lanner's remains on 13 June 1904, in Vienna's Zentralfriedhof.
 Lanner was not born on 11 April, but on 12 April 1801.
 The baptismal entry in the records of St. Ulrich proves this and so does his baptismal certificate (based on the very same entry) which in 1879 Lanner's daughter, the renowned ballerina Katti Lanner, copied for the Viennese writer Josef Wimmer (1834–1903).

 Baptismal certificate